 The art of gemstone engraving or carving is known as glyptography.
 It is an ancient art, going back to the creation of seals and amulets in the ancient civilizations of Sumeria, Babylon and Assyria.
 Stone engraving was practiced in ancient Greece and reached a high standard in ancient Rome.

 In antiquity, the most popular materials for carving were agate, amethyst, jasper, carnelian and onyx.
 Today, nearly all types of gemstones may be engraved, even very hard materials like diamond.
-But due to cost, you will usually find gem carvings in the less expensive materials.
+However, due to cost, gem carvings are usually less expensive materials.

 Historically, cameos were most often used for signet rings.
 The wearing of signet rings (from Latin "signum" meaning sign) goes back to ancient Greece; the distinctive personal signature was not developed in antiquity and most documents needed a seal.
 Signet rings were usually carved from onyx, agate or carnelian.

 Many cameos exhibit a light-colored relief on a darker ground.
 These were first carved from layered materials such as banded agate.
 The craftsman took advantage of the different colors in the layers to produce the white-on-black, white-on-blue and white-on-red-brown images that have become so familiar.

 The carving of decorative objects from gemstone materials also has a long history.
 The Chinese carved elaborate figures in nephrite jade.
 In modern times you can find gemstone carvings in quartz, onyx, amber, bloodstone, lapis lazuli, opal, sapphire, ruby, jasper and ruby-zoisite.